Pudhu Pudhu Arthangal: Plot

-Manibharathi is a famous singer who lives with his possessive wife Gowri.
-Tricked into marriage by his convincing mother-in-law, what really irks Bharathi is his wife's inability to deal with his rabid female fans.
-Tensions escalate until Bharathi flees from home and ends up encountering someone else named Jyothi who's also escaping from her life as a dancer because her husband made her dance forcefully and tried forcing her to be a prostitute.
-Then, he makes a living in Goa with Jyothi.
+Manibharati is a successful playback singer who lives with his possessive wife Gowri.
+Tricked into marriage by his conniving mother-in-law, what really irks Bharati is his wife's inability to deal with his rabid female fans, having been one herself.
+Tensions escalate until Bharati leaves home after a fight.
+He meets Jyoti on the way, who’s also escaping her abusive husband that forced her into club dancing and prostitution.
+Bharati and Jyoti end up travelling to Goa together, where they find themselves with no money and decide to make themselves a living working as servers at a restaurant.